xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 Logical messages in the queues
 ------------------------------

-The local allocator needs to tell the remote allocator which blocks have been allocated to which guest LV.
-The remote allocator needs to tell the local allocator which blocks have become free.
+The `local_allocator` needs to tell the `xenvmd` which blocks have been allocated to which guest LV. `xenvmd` needs to tell the `local_allocator` which blocks have become free.
 Since we are based on LVM, a "block" is an extent, and an "allocation" is a segment i.e. the placing of a physical extent at a logical extent in the logical volume.

-The local allocator needs to send a message with logical contents:
+The `local_allocator` needs to send a message with logical contents:

 - `volume`: a human-readable name of the LV
 - `segments`: a list of LVM segments which says